Copa del Rey

 The Campeonato de España–Copa de Su Majestad el Rey, (Note: /es/; "Championship of Spain–His Majesty The King's Cup") commonly known as Copa del Rey, (Note: /es/; "The King's Cup") La Copa (Note: /es/; "The Cup") or (in English) the Spanish Cup or King's Cup, and formerly known as Copa del Presidente de la República (Note: "President of the Republic's Cup") (1932–1936) and Copa del Generalísimo (Note: Generalissimo's Cup) (1939–1976), is an annual knockout football competition in Spanish football, organized by the Royal Spanish Football Federation.

 The competition was founded in 1903, making it the oldest Spanish football competition played at a national level.
 Copa del Rey winners qualify for the following season's UEFA Europa League.
 If they have already qualified for Europe through their league position, the Europa League spot is given to the highest-placed team in the league who has not yet qualified (until 2014 this place was awarded to the Copa runners-up, unless they too had already qualified via the league).

 Barcelona is the most successful club in the competition, having won 32 titles.
 Athletic Bilbao has the second-most wins with 24, while Real Madrid is third with 20.
-Barcelona is also the most recent winner, having defeated rivals Real Madrid in the 2025 final held at the Estadio de La Cartuja.
+Real Sociedad is the current title holder, having defeated Atlético Madrid in the 2026 final held at the Estadio de La Cartuja.